cfpb/regtech-mock-data-generator/README.md

 Example: ```python src/main_hmda.py -f "config/hmda_simplified_conventional.yaml" -ts "config/hmda_ts.yaml" -op "output/hmda_simplified_conventional_100.txt" -n 100 -v ```

-Note that the number of LAR rows generated (`-n` argument) must match the `lar_count` field in the `hmda_ts.yaml` file or the generated file will be rejected by the platform.
+The `hmda_ts.yaml` config file generates the first row transmittal sheet of the final submission file.
+The `lar_count` field is set to empty by default in the config file, but is set to equal the nrows value supplied in the argument options.
+This is to avoid triggering edit S304.

 ## How to Use the Mock Data Generator for SBL
 The [`main_sbl.py`](https://github.com/cfpb/regtech-mock-data-generator/blob/main/src/main_sbl.py) script will generate mock HMDA data according to supplied a SBLAR YAML config file.
 It will output a .csv that is appropriately formed to be uploadable to the SBL beta platform for testing.